inertialsense/docs.inertialsense.com/docs/user-manual/software/evaltool.md

 ![](images/EvalToolGPSTab.jpg)

-1. uINS Parameters - Shows flash config settings commonly used when setting up RTK units
+1. IMX Parameters - Shows flash config settings commonly used when setting up RTK units
 1. Status - Shows information important to using RTK.
 1. Rover/Base Mode - Used in setup of RTK Rovers and RTK base Stations.
 1. Message Window - Shows confirmation messages and Flash Config writes.